Dog Training Classes in Berthoud

 We love working with owners who appreciate the great pleasure of having a well-behaved dog in the home, and who are willing to commit the time and effort it takes to make that happen.

 Our training facility consists of an enclosed, heated/cooled “barn” area for indoor work, fully fenced pastures for outdoor training, and a pond for further learning experiences and big fun.

 A group class situation is most appropriate for younger puppies, as well as for older dogs that interact comfortably and safely with other dogs and with people.

 In these classes, we work on commands, calming techniques, overcoming distractions, impulse control, and generally learning good dog citizenship.

 Additionally, the dogs in our group classes have a fabulous time engaging in supervised play, and, weather permitting, swimming in our pond.

 Prior to beginning group classes, we require an initial evaluation appointment with you and your dog.
 This allows us to get to know both of you and to recommend the most suitable class level.

-Group classes are offered in a series of 4, weekly, one hour lessons.
-Each dog and owner will move through the levels at their own pace, with no pressure to move on until they are ready.
+Group classes are offered in a series of four weekly one-hour lessons.
+Each dog and their owner will move through the levels at their own pace, with no pressure to move on until they are ready.

 These classes are best for dogs who need more concentrated help with learning life skills, as well as dogs who have specific issues that need to be addressed.
 Some of the problem behaviors that we often address in private or semi-private lessons include: